adambrgmn/nock-slider/README.md

 nockSlider(sliderContainer, images).then(instance => console.log(instance));
 ```

-The following methods are available the "instance".
+The following methods are available on the "instance".

 | Method         | Description                                             | Arguments     | Returns  | Example                                                    |
 |:---------------|:--------------------------------------------------------|:--------------|:---------|:-----------------------------------------------------------|